funalab/CULPICO/README.md

 1. Download this repository by `git clone`.
 2. Download datasets and learned model.
-3. Change directory to `QCANet/src`.
+3. Change directory to `hoge`.
-4. Run QCA Net.
+4. Run the model.
     - On Linux:

         ```sh